Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 ---

 # Recent News
+* 06/10/2021.
+Invited as an Associate Editor for [International Robotics & Automation Journal (IRATJ)](https://medcraveonline.com/IRATJ/).
 * 05/17/2021.
 One paper was accepted to **PAMI**.
+* 02/25/2021.
+Invited as a member of Topic Editors for [Journal of Imaging](https://www.mdpi.com/journal/jimaging/).
 * 02/23/2021.
 One paper was accepted to **IEEE Robotics and Automation Letters**.
+* 02/19/2021.
+Guest editor for special issue on [Collective Behavior Analysis and Graph Mining in Social Networks 2021](https://www.hindawi.com/journals/complexity/si/486242/) in [Complexity](https://www.hindawi.com/journals/complexity).
 * 01/28/2021.
 Welcome **Yuping Shao** to join our lab!
 * 01/09/2021.
 Our 2nd workshop [Vision Applications & Solutions to Biased or Scarce Data](https://wvasbsd.github.io/2021/index.html) at WACV 2021 was held successfully.
 * 11/10/2020.
 One paper was accepted to **ACS Sensors**.
 * 10/11/2020.
 Three papers were accepted to **ICPR 2020**.
 * 09/25/2020.
 One paper was accepted to **NeurIPS 2020**.